 People living with Transverse Myelitis is a Facebook support group specifically for those diagnosed with Transverse Myelitis.

 This group has 2,300 members who are all diagnosed and living with TM.
-In order to join the group, you must be diagnosed with Transverse Myelitis or similar neurological disorders.
-Individuals who do not have TM such as caregivers and family will not be able to join and pointed to other support groups who will admit them.
+You must be diagnosed with Transverse Myelitis or similar neurological disorders to join the group.
+Individuals who do not have TM, such as caregivers and family, will not be able to enter.

-If you're looking for the one group where you can connect and talk to only those diagnosed with neurological conditions then this one is right for you.
+Suppose you're looking for one group where you can connect and talk to only those diagnosed with neurological conditions.
+In that case, this one is right for you.

 Transverse Myelitis Coalition